ATFusion: An Alternate Cross-Attention Transformer Network for Infrared and Visible Image Fusion: Methodology

-where $FF(\cdot)$ contains a DIIM ($DIIM(\cdot)$) and a pair of ACIIMs ($ACIIM(\cdot)$), which are designed to further extract global dependencies features, i.e., discrepancy features and common features, respectively.
+where the feature fusion module contains a DIIM ($DIIM(\cdot)$) and a pair of ACIIMs ($ACIIM(\cdot)$), which are designed to further extract global dependencies features, discrepancy features and common features, respectively.
+Specifically, the DIIM utilizes the query vectors provided by $F_{vi}^{t}$ and the key-value vectors provided by $F_{ir}^{t}$ to fuse the discrepancy features between the source images.
 It can be represented as:

+where $Z_{1}$ represents the fused discrepancy features that contain the main structures of the source images.
+To inject detail information into the $Z_{1}$ features, the first ACIIM uses the key-value vectors provided by $F_{vi}^{t}$ to explore the common features mainly derived from the visible image.

+where $Z_{2}$ indicates the fused features enhanced by the detail information of the visible image.
+Similarly, the $Z_{2}$ features still need to be further enhanced by alternately injecting detail information from the infrared image using the second ACIIM as:

+where $Z_{3}$ are the fused features conveying the source images' discrepancy information and common information.
+The alternative detail injection may weaken the information about the main structure of the fused features.
+Hence, we again add the $Z_{1}$ features for preservation:

-where $Z_{1}$, $Z_{2}$, and $Z_{3}$ are the outputs of DIIM, the first ACIIM, and the second ACIIM respectively.
-A detailed description of DIIM and ACIIM is provided in Section 3.2.
+A detailed description of DIIM and ACIIM is provided in Section \ref{sec:DAA}.

 \emph{Feature reconstruction}.
-The fused feature $F_{f}$ is fed into an upsampling module $UP(\cdot)$ to resize back to the source images.
-Besides, we use the residual network-based refining module $RE(\cdot)$ to further recover the detail information of the fused image $I_{f}$.
+The fused feature $F_{f}$ is fed into an upsampling module, $UP(\cdot)$, to resize back to the source images.
+Besides, we use the residual network-based refining module, $RE(\cdot)$, to further recover the detail information of the fused image, $I_{f}$.
 The feature reconstruction process can be expressed as:

-\subsection{DIIM and ACIIM.}
+\subsection{DIIM and ACIIM}

-The goal of IV-IF is to obtain a comprehensive image that contains salient targets while preserving rich textural details.
+The goal of VIF is to obtain a comprehensive image that contains salient targets while preserving rich textural details.
 Thus, how to fully exploit discrepancy and common information present in the source images is a key determinant of the fusion performance.
-Motivated by the argument that the cross-attention mechanism is effective in extracting common features among images, we propose DIIM and ACIIM.
+Motivated by the concept that the cross-attention mechanism is effective in exchanging information between two different patches \cite{2021CrossViT}, we propose DIIM and ACIIM to fuse discrepancy and common features among the source images.

-To effectively obtain the discrepancy features between infrared and visible image features produced by the previous stage, we use a newly built cross-attention architecture, as illustrated in Fig. \ref{fig3}.
-It is given the $F_{ir}^{token}$ and $F_{vi}^{token}$ as input and the discrepancy information features as output.
-Specifically, to explore the long-range relationship of IV features, we partition the $F_{ir}^{token}$ and $F_{vi}^{token}$ into $s$ local feature segments as:
+To effectively obtain the discrepancy between the infrared and visible image features produced by the previous stage, we use a newly built cross-attention architecture, as illustrated in Fig. \ref{DIIMfig}.
+It is given the $F_{ir}^{t}$ and $F_{vi}^{t}$ as input and the discrepancy information features as output.
+The $FN$ module consists of two operation steps.
+First, to explore the long-range relationship of IV features, we partition, through a partition operator $\mathcal{P}$, the $F_{ir}^{t}$ and $F_{vi}^{t}$ into $s$ local feature segments as: